 “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Jeremiah 17:9)

 That this verse appears to have the structure of a proverbial saying should give us cause to be cautious in interpreting it through a literal lens.
 Jeremiah also makes frequent use of this kind of language throughout his writings (note in link 1 Jeremiah’s use of a negation idiom in chapter 7 verse 22) so that gives us even more reason to interpret this as a proverbial saying.
 Proverbial sayings often express a general truth, but we should pause before interpreting it as an absolute.

 “And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God, heard us: whose heart the Lord opened, that she attended unto the things which were spoken of Paul.”
 (Acts 16:14)

 On this verse, it is asked how Lydia could have come to Christ hadn’t the Lord opened her heart.
 We agree with the Calvinist that she couldn’t have received Him without His drawing first.
 However, I see no reason why this cannot be an example of everything I’ve outlined in this article: that by the drawing of the Holy Spirit man are given the free will to follow Him.
 Without the Spirit’s prodding man cannot receive salvation, however, we all get that prodding; each verse cited in favour of Total Depravity agrees with this finding.

 Overall the doctrine of Total Depravity is a Biblical one, however, to apply Calvinist theology to verses that support it lacks a solid basis.
 There is no evidence here that some men cannot receive salvation due to God’s sovereign decree.
-What we have is the sad truth that some men will not choose grace whether out of rebellion or a lust for sin.
+What we have is the sad truth that some men simply will not choose grace whether out of rebellion or lust for sin.